Minna937/sst.dev/README.md

 - The `packages/` directory contains the Lambda functions that power the CRUD API.
 - The `frontend/` directory contains the React app.

 It's a single-page React app powered by a serverless CRUD API.
-It also cover how add user authentication, handle file uploads, and process credit card payments with Stripe.
+It also covers user authentication, handles file uploads, and processes credit card payments with Stripe.

 ### Usage